varanshukla/btech-miniprojects/dao/README.md

 The voting mechanism then just takes the proposal identifier as an argument and must be sent from a stakeholders account.
 If the entity calling the function is not a stakeholder, the transaction should be reverted.
+Similarly, if the caller already voted the call should fail.

 ```vyper
 def approveProposal(_proposal_id: uint256)